PiPass/blockpage/README.md

 5. Now, we're at the fun part.
 Making sure you are still in your webroot, run ``sudo git clone https://github.com/roenw/pipass.git && cd pipass && sudo git checkout tags/v1.1 && cd .. && sudo mv pipass/* .`` This command downloads all PiPass files and moves them to your webroot.

 6. Using your favorite text editor, edit ``config.php`` with appropriate information.

-6a.
-Optional: Run ``sudo chmod 660 config.php`` to secure your configuration file.
-Highly reccomended if your Pi-Hole is externally accessible.